peteyoung/python-dev-env/python-dev-setup.md

          * Taking the above and the site-packages area recommendation into consideration, it seems that `virtualenvwrapper` should be installed into each `pyenv` Python installation as well.
       * Strange things happen while experimenting with virtualenvwrapper in a `pyenv`.
 Things like PYENV_VERSION and/or `.python-version` being ignored completely while changing directories.
 Seems it is best to not use `virtualenvwrapper` together with `pyenv`
    * What needs to be installed before you install `pipenv`
-      * Nothing really besides `pyenv`. `pip install --user pipenv` tries to install the following:
+      * Nothing really besides a Python or `pyenv`.
+      * `pip install --user pipenv` tries to install the following:
          * `pip` (exists already from pyenv)
          * certifi
          * `virtualenv`